 - Beta hydroxy acid: exfoliate and clear pores with SLMD Salicylic Acid Cleanser

-- Retinol: reduce skin cell buildup with SLMD Retinol Serum
+- Retinol: reduce skin cell buildup with SLMD Retinol Resurfacing Serum

-- Benzoyl peroxide: keep this antibacterial ingredient found in SLMD BP Spot Treatment on hand
+- Benzoyl peroxide: keep this antibacterial ingredient found in SLMD BP Acne Spot Treatment on hand

 Managing inflammatory pimples requires a comprehensive approach that addresses each stage of acne.
 Keep consistent with salicylic acid and retinol (plus a spot treatment when needed), but add one of these antimicrobial acne-fighters to your routine:

-- Benzoyl peroxide: use SLMD BP Lotion after cleansing to kill bacteria and help calm inflammation
+- Benzoyl peroxide: use SLMD Benzoyl Peroxide Acne Lotion after cleansing to kill bacteria and help calm inflammation

 - Sulfur: try this sensitive-skin antimicrobial found in SLMD Sulfur Lotion